raouzair10/my-vue-app/README.md

 # My Vue App

 ## Description
 This project is a todo list application built with Vue.js, using the Composition API and Vuex for state management.
 It includes user authentication, allowing users to sign up, log in, and manage their tasks.
-The backend is built with Node.js and MongoDB.
+The backend is built with Node.js and MongoDB, and Xstate for state management using FSM.

 ## Features
 - User authentication (signup and login)